C0D3X-25/Project_Dice/doc/Item_Idea.md

   - INT: -
   - WIS: -
   - CHA: -
-- Slot: Amulet
+- Slot: AMULET
 - Description: Everytime a dice is rerolled, gain + X armor at the end of the turn.
-Capacity on a 10 : reroll all dices and cannot reroll dices until next turn
+- Capacity: on a 10 : reroll all dices and cannot reroll dices until next turn
 - Passive: +X Armor at end of turn when any dice is rerolled
 - When activated: always activated when equipped